airsahin/wine-quality-prediction/README.md

 - 🟢 **Random Forest** is used as the main model for its high performance in predicting the dominant "Medium" class.
 - 🟠 **Decision Tree** steps in when RF is not confident or when detecting minority classes ("Low" or "High") is more important.
-- This hybrid system increases the accuracy for underrepresented classes without sacrificing overall performance.
+- This increases the accuracy for underrepresented classes without sacrificing overall performance.

 Class imbalance is handled with **SMOTE**, and features were selected based on statistical tests and model performance.